Aw205/Avatardle/README.md

 # Avatardle
-A guessing game based on Avatar: The Last Airbender
+A guessing game based on Avatar: The Last Airbender!